 Check The Airflow

-A quick way to test if your air purifier is working is to check on the airflow circulation.
-Examine if there is consistent air drawing in from the inlet and air coming out from the outlet at every speed.
-If you notice there is some disruption with the airflow, there could be airflow impediments from a clogged filter.
-If the fan noise is unusually loud and is working hard to pull air in, there could underlying problems like a dirty fan.
-If there is no airflow coming out of an active air purifier, a burned motherboard or motor fan is the likely scenario.
-An air purifier will not work without these 2 components.
+A quick way to test if your air purifier is working is to check the airflow circulation.
+Examine if consistent air is drawing in from the inlet and air coming out from the outlet at every speed.
+If you notice some disruption with the airflow, there could be airflow impediments from a clogged filter.
+If the fan noise is unusually loud and is working hard to pull air in, there could be underlying problems like a dirty fan.
+If no airflow is coming out of an active air purifier, a burned motherboard or motor fan is the likely scenario.
+An air purifier will not work without these two components.
 In any case, do not obstruct the airflow ventilation as it may cause the air purifier to break down.

 A working air purifier can remove dust, dust mites, mold, pollen, pet dander, bacteria, viruses, and other household allergens.
 With a carbon filter, the air purifier can even remove smoke and odors from VOCs, asbestos, cigarette, pesticides, cooking, pets.
 A non-working air purifier is practically useless because every component is vital.
 If you can't even turn on the air purifier, check if the filters are installed properly or if the front panel is snap tight.
 Check the power pocket or cord and see if it is damaged.
 Otherwise, it could be due to a faulty motor, contact the manufacturer for support.
 Remember, the methods below will only work if you manage to turn on the air purifier.